temporalio/sdk-python/README.md

 * All other exceptions fail the "workflow task" which means the workflow will continually retry until the workflow is fixed.
 This is helpful for bad code or other non-predictable exceptions.
 To actually fail the workflow, use an `ApplicationError` as mentioned above.

+This default can be changed by providing a list of exception types to `workflow_failure_exception_types` when creating a `Worker` or `failure_exception_types` on the `@workflow.defn` decorator.
+If a workflow-thrown exception is an instance of any type in either list, it will fail the workflow instead of the task.
+This means a value of `[Exception]` will cause every exception to fail the workflow instead of the task.
+Also, as a special case, if `temporalio.workflow.NondeterminismError` (or any superclass of it) is set, non-deterministic exceptions will fail the workflow.
+WARNING: These settings are experimental.

 #### External Workflows